typed-macro/typed-macro/README.md

 import { provideEcho } from 'some-macro-provider'
 // a package or module that exports macro plugin import { pluginLoad } from 'some-macro-plugin'
-// vitePluginMacro is a wrapper of macro manager import { vitePluginMacro } from 'vite-plugin-macro' import { join } from 'path'
+// vitePluginMacro is a wrapper of macro manager with some default options import { vitePluginMacro } from 'vite-plugin-macro' import { join } from 'path'

 const macroPlugin = vitePluginMacro({
-  // the path of the auto-generated `.d.ts` file containing the types of macros
+  // the generated `.d.ts` file will include the types of macros
   typesPath: join(__dirname, './macros.d.ts'),
 })
   .use(provideEcho()) // use a macro provider